 Costs and Aid

 Ezra Cornell’s founding vision – a university where “any person can find instruction in any study” – holds true today.
-We offer need-blind admission for U.S. citizens, permanent residents, and students with DACA status, and our need-based financial aid ensures Cornell’s financial aid programs are distributed equitably.
+We offer a robust need-based financial aid program, awarding aid based on financial need of the family, ensuring that our financial aid funds are distributed equitably.

 The Office of Financial Aid and Student Employment is available to provide guidance, support and information for students and families interested in the financial aid process.

 Applying for financial aid is a separate process from the admissions application.
 This means you will submit your financial information before you are aware of your admissions decision.
 Applying for aid by the financial aid request dates will insure that your financial aid award is available when you receive your admissions decision.
 We want you to have all the information you need before making the choice to attend Cornell.